aseyedia/Data-Structures/Lab 2/README.md

 ## Documentation

-Refer to javadocs, in the doc folder for more information.
+Refer to `index.html` in the doc folder for more information.

 ## Author